Panfactum LogoPanfactum

 This can add a noticeable delay to pod startup times as everything is blocked until the images are fully transferred, decompressed, and mounted.
 For most workloads, the extra 10-60 seconds does not matter, but for more critical workloads, we might want to minimize startup delays as much as possible.

-Fortunately, the kube-fledged operator provides a solution to this problem.
-This controller allows you to define ImageCache resources containing lists of images. kube-fledged will automatically ensure the specified images are pre-pulled to every node, so that they will already be available if a pod needs the image in the future.
+Fortunately, we can provide a solution to this problem, the kube_node_image_cache_controller.
+This controller will automatically ensure specified images are pre-pulled to every node, so that they will already be available if a pod needs the image in the future.
+2

-1. Create a new directory adjacent to your aws_eks module called kube_fledged.
+1. Create a new directory adjacent to your aws_eks module called kube_node_image_cache_controller.

 2. Add a terragrunt.hcl to that directory that looks like this.